-Treatment: The treatment for DCIS aims to prevent it developing into an invasive tumour so surgery to remove the tumour may be a lumpectomy or mastectomy depending on how far the DCIS is spread throughout the milk ducts.
-Following a lumpectomy radiation is usually required to remove all traces of the tumour and prevent recurrence and spread.
-Depending on the pathologist’s report on the molecular type of tumour and its hormone receptor status, treatment may also include hormone therapy for five years or longer.
+Depending on how far the DCIS has spread through the milk ducts, a lumpectomy or mastectomy may be carried out to remove the tumour.
+Following surgery, radiation is usually required to remove all traces of the tumour and prevent recurrence and spread.
+Depending on the molecular make-up of the tumour and its hormone receptor status, treatment may also include hormone therapy for five years or longer.

 Lobular carcinoma in situ (LCIS)

-Abnormal cells contained within the lobules of the breast (the glands where milk is produced).
-As it does not spread to other parts of the breast or body women cannot die from LCIS.
+LCIS is the name for abnormal changes in the lobules of the breast (the glands where milk is produced).
+As it does not spread to other parts of the breast or body, women cannot die from LCIS.

-Treatment: LCIS does not need to be treated if there are no other abnormal changes to the breast, however, having LCIS increases the risk of getting breast cancer and these women should be more closely monitored.
+LCIS does not need to be treated if there are no other abnormal changes to the breast.
+However, having LCIS increases the risk of getting breast cancer and these women should be more closely monitored.

 How research is helping

 With the support of the community, NBCF is funding several ground-breaking research projects focusing on the treament and prevention of metastic breast cancer.